 Cryo-Cell International, Inc. ("the Company" or "Cryo-Cell") was incorporated in Delaware on September 11, 1989 and is headquartered in Oldsmar, Florida.
 The Company is organized in three reportable segments: (1) cellular processing and cryogenic cellular storage, with a current focus on the collection and preservation of umbilical cord blood stem cells for family use (2) the manufacture of PrepaCyte CB units, the processing technology used to process umbilical cord blood stem cells and (3) cryogenic storage of umbilical cord blood stem cells for public use.
 Revenues for the cellular processing and cryogenic cellular storage represent sales of the umbilical cord blood stem cells program to customers and income from licensees selling the umbilical cord blood stem cells program to customers outside the United States.
 Revenues for the manufacture of PrepaCyte CB units represent sales of the PrepaCyte CB units to customers.
 Revenue for the cryogenic storage of umbilical cord blood stem cells for public use, stored at Duke University (see below), is generated from the sale of the cord blood units to the National Marrow Donor Program ("NMDP"), which distributes the cord blood units to transplant centers located in the United States and around the world.
-The Company's headquarters facility in Oldsmar, Florida handles all aspects of its U.S.-based business operations including the processing and storage of specimens, including specimens obtained from certain of its licensees' customers.
-The specimens are stored in commercially available cryogenic storage equipment.
+The Company's U.S.-based business operations, including the processing and storage of specimens, are handled from its headquarters facility in Oldsmar, Florida.
+The specimens are primarily stored in commercially available cryogenic storage units at the Company's technologically and operationally advanced facility in Durham, NC.

-The unaudited consolidated financial statements including the Consolidated Balance Sheets as of August 31, 2024 and November 30, 2023, the related Consolidated Statements of Income for the three and nine months ended August 31, 2024 and 2023, Cash Flows for the nine months ended August 31, 2024 and August 31, 2024 and Stockholders' Deficit for the three and nine months ended August 31, 2024 and 2023 have been prepared by Cryo-Cell International, Inc. pursuant to the rules and regulations of the Securities and Exchange Commission for interim financial reporting.
+The unaudited consolidated financial statements including the Consolidated Balance Sheets as of February 28, 2025 and November 30, 2024, the related Consolidated Statements of Income, Cash Flows and Stockholders' Deficit for the three months ended February 28, 2025 and February 29, 2024 have been prepared by Cryo-Cell International, Inc. pursuant to the rules and regulations of the Securities and Exchange Commission for interim financial reporting.
 Certain financial information and note disclosures, which are normally included in annual financial statements prepared in accordance with accounting principles generally accepted in the United States of America, have been condensed or omitted pursuant to those rules and regulations.
-It is suggested that these consolidated financial statements be read in conjunction with the financial statements and notes thereto included in the Company's November 30, 2023 Annual Report on Form 10-K. In the opinion of management, all adjustments (which include only normal recurring adjustments) necessary to present fairly the financial position, results of operations, and changes in cash flows for all periods presented have been made.
-The results of operations for the three and nine months ended August 31, 2024 and 2023 are not necessarily indicative of the results expected for any interim period in the future or the entire year ending November 30, 2024.
+It is suggested that these consolidated financial statements be read in conjunction with the financial statements and notes thereto included in the Company's November 30, 2024 Annual Report on Form 10-K. In the opinion of management, all adjustments (which include only normal recurring adjustments) necessary to present fairly the financial position, results of operations, and changes in cash flows for all periods presented have been made.
+The results of operations for the three months ended February 28, 2025 are not necessarily indicative of the results expected for any interim period in the future or the entire year ending November 30, 2025.